 Professional interpreters should be made available and used on a regular basis for ethnic minority during the peace process.

-Private proprietors should ensure that condusive study environment is catered for learners to perceive whatever has been taught to them.
-This will be realized when the best structures (classrooms) have been constructed.
+Private proprietors should ensure that conducive study environment is catered or learners to perceive whatever have been taught to them.
+This will be realised when the best structures (classrooms) have been constructed.